apache/parquet-format/Encryption.md

 The initialization vectors (IVs) in GCM and CTR ciphers must be unique for each encrypted stream.
 The CTR IVs are comprised of two parts: a unique nonce (“number used once”) and an initial counter field; both must be passed to the CTR cipher upon stream initialization.
-The GCM creates a CTR cipher internally, and passes an IV comprised of a nonce (passed to the GCM cipher upon stream initialization) and an initial counter field constructed internally by the GCM cipher according to the GCM specification (NIST SP 800-38D).
+The GCM mode creates a CTR cipher internally, and passes an IV comprised of a nonce (passed to the GCM cipher upon stream initialization) and an initial counter field constructed internally by the GCM cipher according to the GCM specification (NIST SP 800-38D).
 Parquet encryption uses the RBG-based (random bit generator) nonce construction as defined in the NIST SP 800-38D document, section 8.2.2.
-Notice: the NIST SP 800-38D specifies the GCM cipher and uses a term “IV” for what is called “nonce” in the Parquet encryption design.
+Notice: NIST SP 800-38D uses a term “IV” for what is called “nonce” in the Parquet encryption design.

 An input to AES CTR encryption is an encryption key, a 16-byte IV and a plaintext.
 The output is a ciphertext with the length equal to that of plaintext (for non-padding encryption).